Clownacy/clownmdemu/README.md

 # Design

-clownmdemu's design emphasises minimalism and portability: it is written in C89, integer-only, and aims to have no dependencies on non-portable elements such as integer type sizes, undefined behaviour, language extensions, or signed number representation.
+clownmdemu's design emphasises minimalism and portability: it is written in C89, integer-only, uses no dynamic memory, and aims to have no dependencies on non-portable elements such as integer type sizes, undefined behaviour, language extensions, or signed number representation.
 Additionally, clownmdemu itself is implemented as a library, with all platform-specific logic being relgated to a separate frontend program.

 clownmdemu attempts to balance correctness with performance, acting as a more high-level emulator than accuracy-focussed alternatives may.